Ducklord0/ReviewComputerGraphicsAssignment/README.md

 Task 3:
-This is blurring.
-Progressive upsampling to be specific.
+This is blurring with progressive upsampling to be specific.

 Gets the size of the screen